TrackerSB/IEEEAITestChallenge2021/deliverable2/README.md

 ## Link to Videos
 - [x] **TODO: Add more videos and descriptions!!**

 We published several videos on YouTube illustrating our approach in action against Apollo Baidu (v.6.0).
-**TODO: Check that the version of APOLLO is correct ** In this section, we link those videos and provide a short description of their content.
+In this section, we link those videos and provide a short description of their content.

 - [x] **TODO: Probably we should add some more videos here!! **
 - [x] **TODO: Double check that the videos are working fine **